lookbusy1344/Catcher/README.md

 This `Transform()` example turns a `Result<int>` into a `Result<string>`, using different lambdas for success and failure.

-New failured can be signalled by throwing in the lamdba
+New failures can be signalled by throwing in the lamdba

 ```
 Result<string> str = result.Transform(